 I’ve also been using this bike in the High geometry setting.
 That has felt most appropriate for the riding I’ve done so far, which has mostly consisted of trail riding on the desert-esque, somewhat rocky trails of Hartman Rocks in Gunnison, Colorado.
 These trails typically consist of everything from steep rock rolls, technical rock gardens, and fast, flowy, & smooth descents.
 I’ve kept the chainstay length in the short position so far, but I do plan on spending time in all of the possible geometry configurations in the near future.

 Initial Thoughts on the Build

 Right now I’m running 33% sag in the Super Deluxe, and 80psi in the 36.
-I’ll begin messing with volume spacers over the next couple rides.
 One thing worth noting about the Megatower’s linkage-driven shock is that, due to its placement in the frame, it is a huge pain in the ass to mess with when you are initially setting it up.
 Removing the shock or adjusting and monitoring your sag are impeded by the frame.
-It’s a visibility and accessibility issue that will not be an issue once you figure out what you like, but you’re going to be working for it in the meantime.
+It’s a visibility and accessibility issue that will not be a problem once you figure out what you like, but you’re going to be working for it in the meantime.